-Callimachus Biography and Poems.
-This is biographical information on Callimachus, one of the best poets of all time.
-This biography page also provides a link to poems written by Callimachus, as well as, a video biography...if available.
+The biography of Callimachus.
+This page has biographical information on Callimachus, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Callimachus (/ k æ ' l m k s / ; Ancient Greek : aµa, Kallimachos ; 310/305–240 BC ) was a native of the Greek colony of Cyrene, Libya.
 He was a noted poet, critic and scholar at the Library of Alexandria and enjoyed the patronage of the Egyptian – Greek Pharaohs Ptolemy II Philadelphus and Ptolemy III Euergetes.
 Although he was never made chief librarian, he was responsible for producing a bibliographic survey based upon the contents of the Library.
 This, his Pinakes, 120 volumes long, provided the foundation for later work on the history of Greek literature.
 As one of the earliest critic-poets, he typifies Hellenistic scholarship.